siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step1.md

 **Prerequisites for deploying the app**

 - Ingress - As the App consumes events via HTTP, and Siddhi uses NGINX ingress controller to receive HTTP/HTTPS requests.
-- Siddhi Operator - For deploying and managing Siddhi Apps in Kubernetes.
+- Siddhi Operator - For deploying and managing Siddhi Apps on Kubernetes.

 The next section provides instructions on installing the prerequisites.